 As your digital marketing agency, we’re working hard to make you look good.
 We want to nail every line, knock every design out of the park, and win you more business.
 That’s our goal.
 But, we can’t do that without input from you.
 Giving quality feedback helps everyone move forward together.
 If you’re uncomfortable giving feedback, here are a few tips for providing clear, constructive criticism.

 Make it specific.
-“Make this pop!” sounds fun, but it doesn’t really tell your team what you
+“Make this pop!” sounds fun, but it doesn’t really tell your team what you expect.

 Refrain from personal opinions.
 “I hate the color yellow” is fine when choosing your living room paint, but not when designing a website.
 “Please stick to our brand palette” is a better way to get rid of a color choice.